simplifiedcourses/simplifiedcourses.github.io/_posts/2022-12-19-running-outputs-outside-zonejs-for-angular-performance-optimization.md

 - Run event listeners in the outer zone
 - Notify the parent through `@Output()`s without triggering Change Detection

-`ParentComponent` is now responsible of triggering Change Detection and we don't want to trigger it all the time.
-We only want to trigger it when the mouse of the user moves within the green box.
+`ParentComponent` is now responsible for triggering Change Detection and we don't want to trigger it all the time.
+We only want to trigger it when the mouse for the user moves within the green box.

 ```typescript